 - A. Provide the mission and vision statements for the proposed charter school.
 The mission is a statement of the fundamental purpose of the school, describing why it exists.
 The vision statement outlines how the school will operate and what it will achieve in the long term.
-The mission and vision statement provide the foundation for the entire proposal, and taken together, should illustrate what success looks like. - B. Provide the page number(s) of the material within this application that describes how the proposed school will utilize the guiding principles found in section 1002.33(2)(a), F.S.
+The mission and vision statement provide the foundation for the entire proposal, and taken together, should illustrate what success looks like. - If the applicant is proposing a classical charter school, include how the school will emphasize the development of students in the principles in moral character and civic virtue through a well-rounded education in the liberal arts and sciences, which is based on the classical trivium stages of grammar, logic, and rhetoric. - B. Provide the page number(s) of the material within this application that describes how the proposed school will utilize the guiding principles found in section 1002.33(2)(a), F.S.
 In accordance with the law, charter schools shall be guided by the following principles: - Meet high standards of student achievement while providing parents flexibility to choose among diverse educational opportunities within the state's public school system.
 PAGE(S) - Promote enhanced academic success and financial efficiency by aligning responsibility and accountability.
 PAGE(S) - Provide parents with sufficient information on whether their child is reading at grade level and whether the child gains at least a year's worth of learning for every year spent in the charter school.
 PAGE(S) - C. Provide the page number(s) of the material within this application that describes how the proposed school will meet the prescribed purposes for charter schools found in section 1002.33(2)(b), F.S.